vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Added Instanced Static Mesh version of fortress.umap to decrease loading time and boost performance while level is open.
 - Improved Accessibility and Readability by adding more important comments, collapsing nodes into functions and reorganized variables by category and type on main BPs.
 - Attached Muzzle Sprites and Projectile Spawns to Muzzle Component so it follows weapon when moving.
 - Added minimum Zvelocity you need to fall in order to produce on_land noise.
-This will help in reaching new heights without doing any perceivable noise event.
+This will help in reaching new heights without triggering any perceivable noise event.
 - <i>(...)</i><br>
 </details>
 <details>